 A lot of rain in a relatively short period of time can transport non-point source pollution through storm water runoff, negatively affecting the health of bivalve shellfish.
 During a heavy rainfall event of two inches (2") or more of rain in 24 hours or less, it may be necessary for the DMR to enact emergency closures of shellfish harvesting areas.
 Click here to learn more about this process.
 The additional rainfall data helps pinpoint areas actually affected by non-point source pollution, and helps shellfish managers more effectively manage resources.

 While most Maine counties have enough coastal online gauges, Washington County lacks adequate coverage in some areas.
-For a map of existing and potential sites, click here.
+For a map of previously-existing and NEW rain gauge locations, click here.
 Potential locations have high shellfish resources with little to no rain gauge coverage.
 The new online rain gauges will add coverage where there is none and redundancy in the event of equipment failure.

 Who Will Maintain Equipment, and Gather New Data?

 Maine DMR staff installed the new gauges; towns are responsible for physical maintenance and reporting any outages to the DMR.
 The rain gauges provide real-time rainfall data through Internet service provided at the host site.
-DMR staff members utilize weather-reporting stations online in order to determine rainfall amounts.
+DMR staff members view each weather-reporting station online through the Weather Underground website (wunderground.com) in order to determine rainfall amounts.
 DMR also has a pollution reporting hotline and automated website that rain gauge monitoring volunteers use to report rainfall totals.
-The data is available to the DMR for emergency flood closures and the public via the Weather Underground website (wunderground.com).
+The same data available to the DMR is also available to the public via Weather Underground .

 The DMR partnered on a similar project in 2008 with the Casco Bay Estuary Partnership to install online gauges in Western Maine.
 These gauges allowed the DMR to convert restricted harvest areas into rainfall conditional areas in nine river systems with significant clam or aquaculture resource.